-Your Defined Benefit in the IAG Superannuation Plan is calculated by way of a formula which is related to your membership period, your salary, your age and whether you are leaving as a result of ceasing employment due to your resignation, redundancy, retirement, disablement, or death.
-Your Defined Benefit may also be subject to a minimum benefit to ensure compliance with the Superannuation Guarantee (Administration) Act.
-1992.
-Refer to the relevant Appendix in this Handbook, for further details regarding your category arrangements.
+Your Defined Benefit in the NRMA Superannuation Plan is calculated by way of a formula which is related to your membership period, your salary, your age and whether you are leaving as a result of ceasing employment due to your resignation, redundancy, retirement, disablement, or death.
+As a member, your Defined Benefit may also be subject to a minimum benefit to ensure compliance with the Superannuation Guarantee (Administration) Act 1992.

 Your Defined Benefit will be available as a lump sum on leaving employment.
-If eligible, it may also be taken as a Lifetime Pension.

-Additionally, subject to preservation rules, you may be able to access your lump sum benefit as an income stream with a Super Savings Income account outside the IAG Superannuation Plan.
-Information on Income accounts can be found in the Super Savings Product Disclosure Statement for Income Account and Lifetime Pension, available at art.com. au/pds.
+Additionally, subject to preservation rules, you may be able to access your lump sum benefit as an income stream with a Super Savings Income account outside the NRMA Superannuation Plan.
+Information on Income accounts can be found in the Super Savings Product Disclosure Statement for Income Account and Lifetime Pension available at art.com.au/pds.